anthonycorletti/modal-ci-example/docs/index.md

 ## Who uses Hudson?

-Let [Anthony](https://twitter.com/anthonycorletti) know if you're using Hudson and he'll add you to this list!
+Let [Anthony](https://twitter.com/anthonycorletti) know if you're using Hudson and he'll feature you/ your company here!

 ## Contributing & Sponsorship